JasperHof/JasperHof.github.io/_docs/downloads.md

 LDAK-KVIK is included in **LDAK**, a command-line software, that can be run on either Linux or a Mac.
 We strongly recommend the Linux version, as it will often be much faster than the Mac version.
 Note that LDAK does not run on Windows, so we suggest using a Linux server (for example, you can use putty to ssh into your local computer cluster).

-There are **four** ways to obtain LDAK: you can install LDAK via a command line, you can manually download the LDAK executable, you can install LDAK via conda, or you can compile your own version of LDAK from the source code.**Please note** that LDAK-KVIK is currently only released on the Linux version of LDAK, the MAC version will soon be released.
+There are **four** ways to obtain LDAK: you can install LDAK via a command line, you can manually download the LDAK executable, you can install LDAK via conda, or you can compile your own version of LDAK from the source code.

+**Please note** that LDAK-KVIK is currently only released on the Linux version of LDAK, the MAC version will soon be released.

+---

 ## 1. Download via command line

-The Linux executable of LDAK can be installed via the command line:
+For Linux, open a terminal window (go to Applications / System Tools / Terminal), then install the Linux executable of LDAK using the command line:
 ```
 wget https://github.com/dougspeed/LDAK/raw/main/ldak6.linux
 ```
-The MAC executable of LDAK can be installed via the command line:
+For MAC, open a terminal window (go to Finder / Applications / Utilities), then install the Mac executable of LDAK using the command line:
 ```
 wget https://github.com/dougspeed/LDAK/raw/main/ldak5.2.mac
 ```
-Note that it might be necessary to grant permission to run the file using `chmod a+x ldak6.linux` (Linux) or `chmod a+x ldak5.2.mac` (Mac).
+Note that it might be necessary to grant permission to run the file using `chmod a+x ldak6.linux` (for Linux) or `chmod a+x ldak5.2.mac` (for Mac).

+---

 ## 2a.
 Download the Linux executable